UrbanCompass/bazel/site/docs/skylark/repository_rules.md

 An [external repository](/docs/external.md) is a rule that can be used only in the `WORKSPACE` file and enable non-hermetic operation at the loading phase of Bazel.
-Each external repository rule creates its own workspace, with its own BUILD files and artifacts.
-They can be used to depend on third-party libraries (such as Maven packaged libraries) but also to generate BUILD files specific to the host Bazel is running on.
+Each external repository rule creates its own workspace, with its own UCBUILD files and artifacts.
+They can be used to depend on third-party libraries (such as Maven packaged libraries) but also to generate UCBUILD files specific to the host Bazel is running on.

 ## Repository Rule creation